lablup/backend.ai/docs/install/install-from-package/install-manager.rst

    $ pip install -U backend.ai-manager==${BACKEND_PKG_VERSION}

 You may need to generate an RPC keypair for the first setup.
-This key pair is used for authentication and encryption in our manager-to-agent RPC connections.
+This keypair is used for authentication and encryption in our manager-to-agent RPC connections.
-Even if you don't intend to encrypt the RPC channel, the key pair should still be present.
+Even if you don't want to encrypt the RPC channel, you still need to have a keypair.

 .. code-block:: console